PhotoShelter BEAM Review – Pages You Create

 Above you see the top of Peter’s buying photo prints page the codes.
 It looks like a little mess, and many will be overwhelmed seeing this!

 When seeing this mess, like above, which is not a mess, but for us “normal people,” it looks like one, maybe overwhelming.
 I copied what I had on codes and finished that page in WordPress.
 In WordPress, everything works just fine with all the bullet-points I wanted.
 When done, I copied the TEXT / HTML again and pasted it back into Peter’s page.
-Viola, all points where sitting where I wanted to have them, the layout was set.
-In BEAM, you might write first the sentence, click in front of a sentence, click on bullet icon, and then indent this sentence, then actually all should go its the regular way!
+Viola, all points were sitting where I wanted to have them, the layout was set.
+In BEAM, you might write first the sentence, click in front of a sentence, click on the bullet icon, and then indent this sentence, then actually all should go its the regular way!
 Maybe!
 Not in my case.

 Photographs Do Not Resize in PhotoShelter BEAM

 I inserted the photographs in size 300px longest side.
-Those photographs are by now removed, simply because they did not resize with the BEAM on an the iPad to stay in one single row!
+Those photographs are by now removed, simply because they did not resize with the BEAM on the iPad to stay in one single row!
 But it is a PhotoShelter BEAM, and photos should resize to all devices!
 Really, no 300px resize in there to be found for a non-experienced coding human!
 Thought it goes automatic?
 Many do!

 This is a preview of my purchase prints page (which is by now totally new since 2019), have a look on an iPad.
 The photographs stay in a single row when viewing on an iPad, they resize!
 This did NOT happen in Peter’s BEAM site.
 The photographs shifted, the last photograph of the row went underneath, two photographs just one line down.
 Hurray!!